KLUE · Autonomous Reasoning Agent

 Every scanner · Every signature · Every playbook

-Every static analyzer, every vulnerability scanner, every breach and attack simulator on the market today shares one underlying engine.
+Every code scanner, every vulnerability scanner, every breach and attack simulator on the market today shares one underlying engine.
 They look for patterns they were told to look for.
 They catch what their rules describe.
 Everything else slips past.

-That model worked when threats were a slow-moving library.
+That worked when threats were a slow-moving library.
 It does not work when the bug you need to catch was written by your team yesterday, with no rule yet to describe it.
-And it does not work when the attack surface itself is new.
-There is no signature for an LLM tool definition that becomes a database sink.
-There is no playbook entry for two safe operations performed in the wrong order.
+And it does not work when the weakness itself is new.
+There is no rule for an AI feature that quietly opens a path into your database.
+There is no playbook entry for two safe steps run in the wrong order.
 Those are judgments about intent.
 Intent is not something a pattern can encode.

 Three engagements.
 Three case studies.

 Real targets.
-Real chains.
-Each step confirmed with a working artifact.
+Real attack paths.
+Every step confirmed with a working proof.
 Nothing reported on suspicion alone.

 Eleven findings.
 Sixty-one minutes.
 One database, fully compromised.

-Internet-facing citizen services portal.
-No prior endpoint inventory shared.
-The agent mapped the surface on its own, the way a human tester would, and walked out with the database.
+A public-facing citizen services portal.
+We shared no list of its pages or systems in advance.
+The agent mapped out the site on its own, the way a human tester would, and walked out with the database.

 11